 As requested by MTaufiq, I've also shared some thoughts on: trading myths, caveats, market 'iceberg', orderflow patterns, automation, C-liquidity, risk & leverage,

-methods & markets (& here), money management, limitations of TA (& here), qualitative analysis, nuanced analysis, statistical validity, zero sum, retail volumes/SSI,
+methods & markets (& here), money management, limitations of TA (& here here), qualitative analysis, nuanced analysis, statistical validity, zero sum, contrarian/SSI,

-holy grail (& here), position sizing, scaling returns, martingale (& here), nedging (& here), recovery/rescue, visibility, risk calcs, risk of ruin, rags to riches, P/L concepts,
+holy grail (& here), position sizing, scaling returns, martingale (& here), nedging (& here), recovery, visibility, PA, risk calcs, risk of ruin, rags to riches, P/L concepts,

-inverting losses, pyramiding, random entries, KISS, randomness (& here), expectancy & MM, uncorrelated positions, reasons for failure, indicator types, repainting,
+inverting losses, pyramiding, random entries, KISS, randomness (& here here), expectancy & MM, uncorrelated positions, failure, indicator types, repainting (& here),

 strength meters, best MAs, divergence, Bollinger bands, fibo/pivot calcs, OB/OS, broker types, losing trades, staking systems, hedging & correlation, trade explorers,

-competitions, psychology, educators, vendors, naysayers (& here), programmers, coding requests (& here), member rankings, forums, 7 pillars, rocket science, fonts,
+competitions, psychology, educators, vendors (& here), naysayers (& here), programmers, coding requests (& here), member ranking, forums, 7 pillars, rocket science,

-trading 'pyramid', order types, Gil Blake, Ryan Jones' MM, gambler's fallacy (& here), sponsorship, NZ tax law, roulette (& here here here), Newcomb and MONOPOLY.
+broker statistics (& here), trading 'pyramid', order types, MT4's popularity, Gil Blake, Ryan Jones' MM, gambler's fallacy (& here), roulette (& here here here), blackjack,

 Much of the above is the result of my own R&D, and it's all original material that you won't find anywhere else on the internet.

-Among my favorite posts on pro trading are by fx1986, Ziad (blue typeface), Fudomyo, copi88, EcoTrader, Parmalat, triphop, TheRealThing, Gaston, topherhk88 and HedgePiglet.
+Among my favorite posts on pro trading are by fx1986, Ziad (blue typeface), soultrader, Fudomyo, copi88, EcoTrader, Parmalat, ronaleo10, triphop, TheRealThing, Marv, skfx, Gaston, topherhk88, Xela and HedgePiglet.
 Here is the best post about trendlines that I've read; much the same style of thinking applies to many other TA-based tools.
 Perhaps the most important post I've read in my 12 years at FF was written by alphaomega (IMHO anybody who doesn't understand its implications shouldn't ever attempt to trade).
+DonPato explains the first principles of price movement very well here.
 Here is a great video on the realities of trading by prop trader Tom Dante (warning: he uses some colorful language!).
 And a very sobering video on how some brokers manipulate their trader customers here.

 Education: Where to go after you've completed Babypips school?
 If you're willing to spend $$$, and a lot of time familiarizing yourself with new concepts, the best institutional education that I've found is discussed in the latter posts in this thread.
 However, if you're looking to use TA, the best FREE educational thread I know of is this one (and logically, its spin off here).
+Davit's 'Pivot Trading' thread has maintained its popularity for a long time now, and the main contributors are posting consistently profitable results.
 There are many excellent audio podcasts with REAL pro traders here -- a goldmine of information.
 Some great material (especially on 'price action' trading) from TheForexGuy here.
 And some very good blog articles here.
+Some excellent concepts by CrucialPoint in this thread, for folk who are not looking to be spoon fed a trading system.
 Interesting article on orderflow trading here.
+James16 provides some good pointers for newcomers in his free thread, and BillyRayVal (Steve) provides good material on S/R in this thread.
 Plenty of listening and reading in all of those links -- a must for rookies.

 If you're looking to develop automated systems (EAs), then Daniel Fernandez offers comprehensive comment in his blog.
-You might want to also check out threads/posts by FXEZ, Copernicus, algoTraderJo, PipMeUp, mikkom and Craig.
+You might want to also check out threads/posts by FXEZ, Copernicus, algoTraderJo, PipMeUp, mikkom, 60minuteman and Craig.
 Also, two excellent posts by topherhk88 and merlin about system design.

 FWIW the extent of what I'd learned up to 2012 is reflected in this post, which also contains links to a lot of my older posts.

-Programming tips: MT4 navigation tips, using iCustom(), SupDem and Zigzag. (see also 'Miscellaneous resources' section below)
+Programming tips: MT4 navigation tips, using iCustom(), SupDem and Zigzag, debugging EAs, MT4 editor colors. (see also 'Miscellaneous resources' section below)